sketchplugins/plugin-directory/README.md

 - [Dockpreview](https://github.com/fnky/sketch-dockpreview), by Christian Petersen: A Sketch plugin that lets you preview your current artboard in the Dock.
 - [Drafta](https://github.com/fragmentlv/drafta), by Fragment: Export designs directly to Drafta
 - [Drake](https://github.com/okcoker/Drake-Sketch-Plugin), by Sean Coker: Sketch app plugin for generating dummy Drake content such as photos and lyrics.
-- [Draw and Render](https://github.com/nichenqin/draw-and-render-sketch-plugin), by nichenqin: A plugin to render canvas to sketch
 - [Dribbble](https://github.com/dribbble/dribbble-sketch), by Dribbble Holdings Ltd.: Share your creative process directly to the Dribbble community from within Sketch.
 - [Droplr](https://droplr.com/integrations/sketch/), by jimboroberts: Droplr for Sketch lets designers quickly and easily share their Artboards
 - [DS Automator Sketch Plugin](https://github.com/pavelneznanov/ds-automator-sketch-plugin), by Pavel Neznanov: Tools for automating designer work